lorrainemakuyana/react-notepad/README.md

 #### Text component

-An equivalent to HTML <code>p</code> tag that displays and styles text, can also handle touch events too.
+An equivalent to HTML `p` tag that displays and styles text, can also handle touch events too.
 Can take in a number of parameters

 #### Image component